temporalio/cli/README.md

 1. Install [Go](https://go.dev/)
 2. Clone repository
-3. Switch to cloned directory, and run `go build ./cmd/temporal`
+3. Switch to cloned directory, and run `go build -tags protolegacy ./cmd/temporal`

 The executable will be at `temporal` (`temporal.exe` for Windows).